 The Hayes School of Music is generously supported by the Hayes Endowment for Musical Excellence.
 Appalachian State University is an accredited member of the National Association of Schools of Music.
 Additional information is located at www.music.appstate.edu

-The Erneston Music Library, located in the Broyhill Music Center, supports the curriculum of the Mariam Cannon Hayes School of Music and the University and contains books, scores, and recordings.
-In addition, the Special Collections Research Center in Belk Library contains a growing collection of rare books and manuscript materials relating to classical music.
+The Erneston Music Library, located in the Broyhill Music Center, supports the curriculum of the Mariam Cannon Hayes School of Music and the University, and contains books, scores, and recordings.
+In addition, the Special Collections Research Center in Belk Library contains a growing collection of rare book and manuscript materials relating to classical music.
 Highlights of the collection include the scores of conductor Hans Schwieger, the original manuscripts of composer Tui St. George Tucker, and the Matanya Ophee Collection, one of the largest collections of 19th-century guitar music in the world.

 HAYES SCHOOL OF MUSIC DIVERSITY STATEMENT: We recognize the importance of preparing our students to be music professionals in a diverse world and value diversity and inclusion in our curriculum, pedagogy, community, and interactions.
 We engage in reflection and intentional action that values, respects, supports, acknowledges, and advances the preparation of our students to be leaders who celebrate multiple approaches and points of view.